 • It is forbidden to make physiological needs outside the changing rooms, toilets and chemical booths of the facilities.

-• The chip will be from ChampionChip (Mylaps) and the results can be seen in real time on the One Second Events website.
+• The chip will be from ChampionChip (Mylaps) and the results can be seen in real time in this website.

 • Antidoping test: the select athletes for the test on doping will be informed at the end of the race and will be accompanied and supervised by the “doping-stewards” as soon as possible for the antidoping test.
 The athlete who reject the test or give a positive will be disqualify.

 • This competition take place under the rules of “International Association of Ultrarunners” (IAU Guidelines) and the “International Association of Athletics Federations” (IAAF Rules), all competitors should read and accept the rules prior to registration.